dmbarbour/glas/docs/GlasProg.md

         (%an (%an.log Chan MsgSel) Operation)

 We express logging 'over' an Operation.
 This allows for continuous logging, animations when rendering the log, as Operation is evaluated.
-For example, we might evaluate log messages upon entry and exit to Operation, and also upon '%yield' and resume, and perhaps upon '%fail' when it aborts a coroutine step.
+For example, we might evaluate log messages upon entry and exit to Operation, and also upon '%yield' and resume, perhaps upon '%fail' when it aborts a coroutine step.
 Instead of a stream of messages, we might render logging as a 'tree' of animated messages.
 Of course, we can always use a no-op Operation for conventional logging.

-Log messages are expressed as a conditional message selector, i.e. the `(%br ...)` AST nodes seen in '%cond' or '%loop'.
-Thus, logging may '%fail' to generate a message.
-The log message is computed atomically within a hierarchical transaction.
-The transaction is canceled after capturing the message.
-This allows for evaluating messages under hypothetical "what if" conditions, and evaluation of multiple messages in context of non-deterministic choice.
+Log messages are expressed as a conditional message selector, same as %cond or %loop.
+Thus, logging may fail to generate a message.
+In case of non-deterministic choice, a runtime may attempt to generate all possible messages.
+Regardless, the operation is aborted after extraction of the message.

+MsgSel will receive an environment from the runtime.
+This provides access to arbitrary per-channel configuration options, perhaps querying the configuration.
+Additionally, MsgSel receives some methods to query abstract source metadata (from %src.\*), supporting more precise debug messages.

-We evaluate MsgSel in a 'method' environment, e.g. implicitly adding a "^" prefix to access host registers and methods.
+in a 'method' environment, e.g. implicitly adding a "^" prefix to access host registers and methods.
 This enables unambiguous use of a "$" prefix for parameters from the caller.
 In context, the 'caller' is the runtime, and parameters may include per-channel configuration of verbosity, output format(s), and other integration features.

 ### Assertions